 - Email or Notify the Evaluations Unit of the Office of the Registrar if you no longer plan to pursue a minor.

-- Be sure to maintain your Poly Planner.
+- Be sure to maintain your Degree Planner.

 Students are not able to register beyond their expected graduation term.

-Students with such academically or personally justifiable reasons to extend their graduation term should see their advisor for possible approval of the request.
+Undergraduate students with such academically or personally justifiable reasons to extend their graduation term should complete the Request to Extend Expected Graduation Term and see their advisor for possible approval of the request.

-Students moving to an earlier graduation term do not need an advisor signature.
-Please return completed form to Office of the Registrar.
+Undergraduate students moving to an earlier graduation term do not need an advisor signature.

 Graduate Student Application for Graduation